zsiki/GeoEasy/doc/reference_guide.rst

 	geoeasy --lang hun ~/demodata/test1.geo ./startup.tcl

-Using the --exp and --nogui options you can use GeoEasy as a batch data converter
+Using the --exp and --nogui options you can use GeoEasy as a batch data converter.
+You can specify several input files.

 .. code:: bask

-	geoeasy --nogui --exp csv demodata/test1.geo
+	geoeasy --nogui --exp csv demodata/test1.geo demodata/test_trafo.geo

-You will get the test1.csv file in the folder ofthe input file.
+You will get the test1.csv and demodata/test_trafo.csv files in the folder of the input files.

 GeoEasy main window
 -------------------